BeethovenX sFTMX (SFTMX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BeethovenX sFTMX Historical Price

-According to the latest data gathered on BeethovenX sFTMX live price page, the current price of BeethovenX sFTMX is 0.662545USD.
-The circulating supply of BeethovenX sFTMX(SFTMX) is 19.82M SFTMX , giving it a market capitalization of $13.13M.
+According to the latest data gathered on BeethovenX sFTMX live price page, the current price of BeethovenX sFTMX is 0.62818USD.
+The circulating supply of BeethovenX sFTMX(SFTMX) is 19.82M SFTMX , giving it a market capitalization of $12.45M.

 The BeethovenX sFTMX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SFTMX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.